-Ribbon Start > View > Preferences > Source Code Engineering > C++ Keyboard Shortcuts Ctrl+F9
+Ribbon Start > Desktop > Preferences > Preferences > Source Code Engineering > C++ Keyboard Shortcuts Ctrl+F9

 Option Action Disable Language Leave this checkbox unselected to support C++ code generation.
 Select this option to disable C++ code support.

-Options for the current user In the value fields, specify the options that apply under your own user ID in all models that you access: The default attribute type to create Whether Namespaces should be generated when generating C++ Classes What style to apply when generating and processing comments for C++ Whether to generate comments for C++ methods to the declaration, or reverse engineer comments from the declaration Whether to generate comments for C++ methods to the implementation, or reverse engineer comments from the implementation Whether to update comments in re-generating code from the model Whether to update the implementation file in re-generating code from the model The default source code directory location (click on the implement) The default file extensions to read when importing a directory of C++ code The Code Editor to use (click on the implementation) The search path for the implementation file relative to the header file path
+Options for In the value fields, specify the options

+the current that apply under your own user ID in all

+user models that you access:

+• The default attribute type to create

+• Whether Namespaces should be

+generated when generating C++

+Classes

+• What style to apply when generating

+and processing comments for C++

+• Whether to generate comments for C++

+methods to the declaration, or reverse

+engineer comments from the

+declaration

+• Whether to generate comments for C++ methods to the implementation, or

+reverse engineer comments from the

+implementation

+• Whether to update comments in

+re-generating code from the model

+• Whether to update the implementation

+file in re-generating code from the

+model

+• The default source code directory

+location (click on the 🔤 button)

+• The default file extensions to read

+location (click on the button)

+• The Code Editor to use (click on the button) • The search path for the implementation file relative to the header file path